How Many Ounces On 1 Liter

 Liters US Fluid Ounces UK Fluid Ounces

-This table can save you time when you need a quick estimate without doing the math every single time It's one of those things that adds up..
+This table can save you time when you need a quick estimate without doing the math every single time That's the part that actually makes a difference..

 How to Convert Ounces to Liters

 The conversion works both ways.
-814 (for US fluid ounces) or by 35.On the flip side, if you need to go from ounces to liters, simply divide the number of ounces by 33.
-195 (for UK fluid ounces).
+814 (for US fluid ounces) or by 35.If you need to go from ounces to liters, simply divide the number of ounces by 33.195 (for UK fluid ounces).

 Example: How many liters are in 50 US fluid ounces?